Efficient Memory Management for Deep Neural Net Inference: The Shared Objects Approach

 \section{The Shared Objects Approach}

 There are broadly two ways of sharing memory which are discussed in this and the following section.
 We call the first \textit{Shared Objects} where each memory buffer (``shared object'') is assigned to an intermediate tensor at a given time.
 No two tensors with intersecting usage intervals can be assigned to the same shared object and no shared object can be used for more than one tensor at any moment in time.
 The size of the shared object is the maximum of all the tensor sizes it is assigned to.
 The main objective is \textit{to minimize the total size of these shared objects}.
-This approach is most suitable for GPU textures \cite{lee2019device}.
-To get a baseline, we first investigate the theoretical lower bound for this problem.
+This approach is most suitable for GPU textures.